 Locklair’s music is commercially available on Koch, Naxos, Ondine, Albany, Gasparo, Capstone, Navona, Acis, Priory, Regent, Arsis, Titanic, Raven, Pro Organo, Gothic, Loft, ACA Digital, Pro Arte Fanfare, Orion and Opus One labels.
 His most recent recordings were well-received by critics and audiences alike: Symphony No. 2, “America,” on Naxos (8.559860) and the Convivium Records (CR078) release of the composer’s Requiem.

 Locklair holds a Master of Sacred Music degree from the School of Sacred Music of Union Theological Seminary in New York City and a Doctor of Musical Arts degree from the Eastman School of Music in Rochester, New York.
-His former teachers have included Joseph Goodman, Ezra Laderman, Samuel Adler and Joseph Schwantner (composition), as well as Donna Robertson, Robert Baker and David Craighead (organ).
+Presently, he serves as Composer-in-Residence and Professor of Music at Wake Forest University in Winston-Salem, NC.
+Subito Music Corporation is the principal publisher of Locklair’s music.

 For more information, visit Dan Locklair’s website here.